 A. Liability: The District does not assume any responsibility for loss, theft or damages to personal property.
 In order to minimize risk, the District advises employees not to carry unnecessary amounts of cash or other valuables.
 If employees bring personal items to work, they are expected to exercise reasonable care to safeguard them.
 The District is not liable for vandalism, theft or any damage to cars parked on school property.
 The District does not carry accident insurance or other insurance coverage for any loss or injury for which the District does not have legal responsibility.
 All personal property should be taken home at the end of the school year.
-Bringing rugs or furniture from home must be approved by District Administrator and Director of Maintenance.
+District Administrator and Director of Maintenance must approve bringing rugs or furniture from home.